-After a resistance fighter and saboteur kills a bunch of Nazis, Hitler’s forces threaten to kill 100 hostages if the saboteur doesn’t come forward.
-Luckily for the hostages, a convicted murderer, Jean Picard (Errol Flynn, The Private Lives of Elizabeth and Essex), volunteers to play the underground fighter, but does he really want to sacrifice himself for the greater good?
+After a resistance fighter kills a bunch of Nazis, Hitler’s forces threaten to kill 100 hostages if the saboteur doesn’t come forward.
+Luckily for the hostages, a convicted murderer, Jean Picard (Errol Flynn, The Sea Hawk), volunteers to play the underground fighter, but does he really want to sacrifice himself for the greater good?

 Reaction & Thoughts:

 “Martyrs are fools who die because they want to.”

 Uncertain Glory is the strangest WWII propaganda movie I’ve ever seen.
 I’m still trying to process it in my head.
 The film’s moral universe is peculiar, hazy, and yes, darn weird — days after watching the movie, I still don’t know what to make of it!

 The film was directed by Raoul Walsh.
 He made half a dozen movies with star Errol Flynn.
 I’ve seen most of them and Uncertain Glory is definitely their most intriguing movie together.
 Flynn, whose health problems made him ineligible for military service, was eager to support the war effort through propaganda movies.
 The film could be interpreted as a reflection of the actor’s desire to help the allied forces.

 Believe it or not, Uncertain Glory argues that if your life is deemed of little value, you must give it up for your country.
 Flynn’s character is a convicted murderer, so it is assumed that his life is less worthy than the 100 innocent villagers held by the Gestapo.
 Mind you, this is a movie that vehemently rejects the Nazis’ belief that lesser lives are expendable, yet the good guys in the movie seem to be agreeing with the Nazis’ “natural selection” — it’s hard to ignore the film’s moral inconsistencies.